Follow budgetary requests and congressional appropriations on AGI's Federal Geoscience Funding page.

 House and Senate move forward with FY 2019 appropriations bills

 Before the July recess, both House and Senate Committees on Appropriations approved most of their twelve respective FY 2019 appropriations bills to fund agencies across the federal government.
-While the Senate Committee on Appropriations finished approving the bill to provide funds for the Department of Education, the House Committee punted their vote until after Independence Day holiday break.
+While the Senate Committee on Appropriations finished approving the bill to provide funds for the Department of Education, the House Committee pushed their vote until after Independence Day holiday break.
 In June, the House and Senate also consecutively passed the Energy and Water, Legislative Branch, and Military Construction and Veterans Affairs Appropriations Act, 2019 (H.R.
 5895).
 The bill, dubbed a "minibus," combines three appropriations bills and includes funding for the Department of Energy.
 More appropriations bills are slated to be considered in July, with Senate Majority Leader Mitch McConnell vowing to shorten the Senate’s August recess to proceed with nominee confirmations and appropriations legislation before the deadline of September 30, 2018.

 - Department of Education (DOEd): For the Department of Education (DOEd), the Senate bill would provide $74.9 billion, $113 million above FY 2018 enacted levels and $7.7 billion above the President’s request, while the House bill would provide $74.3 billion.
 Under the Education Innovation and Research program (EIR), the House Committee notes that funds available under this program may be used by States and school districts to provide or strengthen instruction in STEM fields, including computer science.
 The Senate bill specifically directs $65 million of EIR program funding for STEM education.
 The Senate Committee suggested that several other programs, including formula grants to school districts through the Student Support and Academic Enrichment program, which is increased by $125 million, could also be used for STEM education activities.
-The Senate would maintain levels for Career and Technical Education at $1.2 billion, while the House would increase funding by $115 million.
+The Senate bill would maintain levels for Career and Technical Education at $1.2 billion, while the House bill would increase funding by $115 million.

 - U.S. Geological Survey (USGS): While the Senate provides flat funding for the U.S. Geological Survey (USGS) at $1.15 billion, the House bill includes $19 million above the FY 2018 enacted level for USGS in FY 2019.